SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 9. Open the *projects* folder and select the *sensormanager* folder in the dialog and click *open*
 <br><br>![](images/01_01_0071b.png)<br><br>

-## Exercise 1.2 - Try out the generated application
+## Exercise 1.2 - Try out the generated Application

 It's time for a first preview of your newly created application!